Kotlin/kotlinx.serialization/docs/json.md

 > This functionality is experimental and requires opting-in to [the experimental Kotlinx Serialization API](compatibility.md#experimental-api).

-In exceptional cases it might be necessary to encode a raw, literal value.
+In some cases, it might be necessary to encode an arbitrary unquoted value.
 This can be achieved with [JsonUnquotedLiteral].

 #### Serializing large decimal numbers